Huynha1/CPP-Maze-Path-Planning/README.md

 # Path Planning Algorithm
-In this project written in C++, a simplified path planning algorithm is implemented for a robot to move about a simple 2D environment - a rectangular room with obstacles.
+In this project written in C++, a simplified path planning algorithm is implemented for a robot to move about a simple 2D environment which is a rectangular room with obstacles.
 A simple 2D environment will be represented as a grid of ASCII characters.
 For example.
 ```